Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 There are many health risks from cockroach infestations

-- Cockroaches emit a chemical pheromone in their faeces.
-This leads to microbial contamination of surfaces, and as they will eat the same food as humans and roam over any surface in order to find nourishment, they can transmit bacteria which are harmful to humans.
+- Cockroaches emit the insecticide pheromone in their faeces.
+This leads to microbial contamination of surfaces, and as they will eat the same food as humans and roam over any surface in order to find nourishment, they can transmit bacteria that are harmful to humans.

 - Other cockroaches will then follow these pheromone trails thereby compounding the risk of infection to humans.